seratch/ChatGPT-in-Slack/README.md

 Confidentiality of information is top priority for businesses.

 This app is open-sourced! so please feel free to fork it and deploy the app onto the infrastructure that you manage.
-After going through the above local development process, you can deploy the app using `Dockerfile`, which is placed at the root directory of this project.
+After going through the above local development process, you can deploy the app using `Dockerfile`, which is placed at the root directory.

 The `Dockerfile` is designed to establish a WebSocket connection with Slack via Socket Mode.
 This means that there's no need to provide a public URL for communication with Slack.